-III.
+- I. Earn a total of 124 semester hours (120 non-activity hours and 4 activity hours) and 60 cultural units. - II.
 Students entering the Undergraduate College in Fall 2013 or later complete the following General Education Program requirements: 37 SH.
 General Education at Pfeiffer presents students with a broad and holistic view of human knowledge, ethics, cultures, behaviors, and societies, as well as an appreciation of nature and its order.
 In support of the university's vision to prepare transformative servant leaders, the general education curriculum develops student competency in Communication, Collaboration, Critical Thinking, and Information Fluency by delivering Foundational Knowledge through the following areas of required student inquiry.
 (Only courses in the areas of study that have been designated by the General Education Committee will meet the program requirements unless otherwise approved by the University Registrar in consultation with the General Education Committee):